12 Top-Rated Attractions & Things to Do in Springfield, MO

 3. Wonders of Wildlife National Museum and Aquarium

-Adjacent to the original Bass Pro Shops Outdoor World, the Wonders of Wildlife National Museum and Aquarium features more than one-and-a-half million gallons of water hosting thousands of live fish.
-The Aquarium Adventure at the museum includes massive ocean environments, historic boating vessels, and underwater tunnels to admire some river monsters.
+The Wonders of Wildlife National Museum and Aquarium features more than one-and-a-half million gallons of water, hosting thousands of live fish.
+The museum also features massive ocean environments, historic boating vessels, and underwater tunnels to admire some river monsters.
+The massive facility is next to the almost equally massive original Bass Pro Shops Outdoor World.

-Alongside the endless aquariums at the Wonders of Wildlife Museum, the facility also displays an extensive collection of 4-D wildlife dioramas.
+Alongside the endless aquariums, the Wonders of Wildlife National Museum also displays an extensive collection of 4-D wildlife dioramas.
 These intricate displays range from the African savanna to the Arctic tundra.
-Each diorama features an incredible attention to detail and added effects, like noise and lighting, to immerse visitors into the experience.
+Each diorama features incredible attention to detail and added effects, like noise and lighting, to immerse visitors in the experience.

 The location of the museum, connected to the Bass Pro Shops Outdoor World, is no coincidence.
-With a passion for conservation, founder and owner of Bass Pro Shops, Johnny Morris, is a Springfield native who strived to bring Wonders of Wildlife to his home community.
+With a passion for conservation, the founder and owner of Bass Pro Shops, Johnny Morris, is a Springfield native who strived to bring Wonders of Wildlife to his home community.
+Most families make a day trip out of visiting the neighboring facilities.

 Address: 500 W Sunshine Street, Springfield, Missouri

-Connected to Nathanael Greene/Close Memorial Park, on the southwest side of the city, the Mizumoto Japanese Stroll Garden provides an extra tranquil setting that lends to a certain peace of mind.
+The Mizumoto Japanese Stroll Garden provides an extra tranquil setting that lends to a certain peace of mind.
+This serene place to visit is connected to Nathanael Greene/Close Memorial Park on the southwest side of the city.

 Address: 2400 S Scenic Ave, Springfield, Missouri

-Dedicated to documenting and displaying significant cultural works from southwest Missouri and abroad, the Springfield Art Museum is the city's oldest cultural institution.
-The museum today still encourages visitors to enrich their cultural perspectives.
+The Springfield Art Museum is the city's oldest cultural institution.
+It's dedicated to documenting and displaying significant cultural works from southwest Missouri and abroad and encourages visitors to enrich their cultural perspectives.

 Address: 1111 E. Brookside Drive, Springfield, Missouri

-With a focus on conservation and community engagement, the Dickerson Park Zoo provides much more than just viewing opportunities of their resident animals.
-Accredited by the Association of Zoos and Aquariums, the zoo plays active roles in various conservation programs around the world.
+Dickerson Park Zoo provides much more than just viewing opportunities of its resident animals.
+With a focus on conservation and community engagement and accredited by the Association of Zoos and Aquariums, the zoo plays active roles in various conservation programs around the world.
 Dickerson Park also provides a local animal hospital and rehabilitation services.

 As part of its mission to conserve wildlife, the Dickerson Park Zoo strives to draw a connection between the community and the animals.
 A few of the residents at the Dickerson Park Zoo include western diamondback rattlesnakes, black swans, and a North American black bear.
 Other animals of interest include Asian elephants, spider monkeys, and a Malayan tiger.